yanchenglee98/tp/docs/UserGuide.md

 -------- | ------
 Date | 30/10/2020 21:00

-Let’s also assume that based on the current events list as shown below, Halloween has the event index of 1.
+Assume that Halloween is the first event in the events list, as shown in the image below:
 ![](https://i.imgur.com/hSQhgN8.png)

 You can edit the event's details by typing in the command with these parameters using the following format: